 Frank Proulx, PhD

-Frank Proulx, PhD, is Toole Design’s Data Science Practice Lead, based in our Portland office.
+Frank Proulx, PhD, is Toole Design’s Data Science Practice Lead.
 He is a national expert in bicyclist and pedestrian counting methods and technologies, and enjoys solving tricky geospatial and math problems.
 Frank’s research interests are broadly in traffic safety analysis, with a focus on developing improved methods for estimating bicyclist and pedestrian exposure.
-Prior to joining our stable of researchers, Frank consulted on transportation projects across the country, and spent four years at the UC Berkeley Safe Transportation Research & Education Center (SafeTREC) while he was in graduate school.
+Prior to joining our team of researchers and data analysts, Frank consulted on transportation projects across the country, and spent four years at the UC Berkeley Safe Transportation Research & Education Center (SafeTREC) while he was in graduate school.
 In his dissertation, Frank developed a method to predict bicycle traffic volumes across a network by fusing together multiple datasets, including regional travel demand models, counts, crowdsourced activity data, and bikeshare usage data.

 Outside of work, Frank enjoys cooking (and eating), exploring the outdoors by foot or bicycle, and spending time with his wife.

 At the leading edge of innovative design for safer intersections, our work with the National Cooperative Highway Research Program (NCHRP)…

 Portland State University is partnering with Toole Design to research appropriate design guidance for protected bike lanes as they approach…